 Let’s talk about the cost of employee benefits for a minute.
-According to the Bureau of Labor Statistics, the average private company spends around $10.79 per hour per employee on benefits — around 30% of the total cost of hiring an employee.
+According to the Bureau of Labor Statistics, the average cost of benefits per employee in the private industry is $10.88 per hour — around 30% of the total cost of hiring an employee.

 So, how does a company budget for the cost of employee benefits?
 And why should they?